Kitchen Divas

 I adore pistachios, and the texture and flavor of pistachio cream is so craveable, especially combined with white chocolate and crispy toasted kataifi.
 It's easy to see why Dubai chocolate recipes are trending.
 This one is super simple but still yields an impressive treat.

-Try strawberry truffles and chocolate matcha truffles if you love homemade rich chocolate truffles.
+Try these strawberry truffles and my chocolate matcha truffles if you love homemade rich chocolate truffles.

 Jump to: